-If you believe any of the above scenarios may be true to your situation, you may have grounds to instigate a claim due to the negligence of your employer.
-Our experienced solicitors will be able to help you ascertain if have good grounds to make a claim *.
+If you believe any of the above scenarios may be true to your situation, you may have grounds to bring a chemical burns claim against your employer.
+Our experienced solicitors will be able to help you ascertain if have good grounds to make a claim.

 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-If you have experienced a chemical injury in the workplace, you can count on us for legal advice, guidance and assistance to pursue your claim *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+If you have experienced a chemical injury in the workplace, you can count on us for legal advice, guidance, and assistance to pursue your claim.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.

 In contentious business, a legal practitioner shall not charge any amount in respect of legal costs expressed as a percentage or proportion of any damages (or other moneys) that may become payable to his or her client or purport to set out the legal costs to be charged to a junior counsel as a specified percentage or proportion of the legal costs paid to a senior counsel.
 A legal practitioner shall not without the prior written agreement of his or her client deduct or appropriate any amount in respect of legal costs from the amount of any damages or moneys that become payable to the client in respect of legal services that the legal practitioner provided to the client.

 Directly contact our partners via email about your case.

 Flor McCarthy wears multiple hats, not only as the managing partner of one of Ireland’s leading law firms, but also as an author, speaker and an acknowledged expert in client service, innovation and marketing.